 - A. Is Atheism Logical?
-An atheist is one who denies the existence of God. - 1.
-To deny the existence of God one would need to be assured that God had no place in our beyond the universe.
+An atheist is a man who denies the existence of God. - 1.
+To deny the existence of God one would need to be assured that God has no place in or beyond the universe.
 Unless a man has all knowledge, it is possible that God could exist outside of a person's limited knowledge.
 To be an atheist you would need to know everything; you would need to be God yourself. - 2.
-Out of all the millions of the inhabitants of the earth, only a handful of human beings are foolish enough to swallow the nonsense of atheism. - 3.
+Out of all the millions of the inhabitants of the earth, only a handful of human beings are foolish enough to swallow the non-sense of atheism. - 3.
 To believe in atheism is to believe in pure chance.
 One must believe that everything in this world, including himself, came into existence by accident.
-To believe in atheism requires more faith than to believe in God.
-Francis Bacon said, "I had rather believe all the fables in the Legend, and the Talmud, and the Alcorn, than that this universal frame is without a Mind." - 4.
-The consequences of belief in atheism are devastating-no purpose for living, no reason to live, no confidence in the past and no hope for the future.
+To believe in atheism, requires more faith than to believe in God.
+Francis Bacon said, "I had rather believe all the fables in the Legend, and the Talmud, and the Alcorn, than that this universal frame is without a Mind" - 4.
+The consequences of belief in atheism are devastating no purpose for living, no reason to live, no confidence in the past and no hope for the future.
 To put God out of the picture is to bring meaninglessness to man.
 Man in his true significance cannot survive permanently in isolation from his Maker.
-The current loss of identity and emergence of the faceless man in today's culture is a testimony to the effects of losing our God. - B. Whose God Do We Believe?
-Assuming a Supreme Being or force does exist, whose God or gods do we take?
+Without God man is a chance product of unthinking fate and of little worth.
+The current loss of identity and emergence of the faceless man in today's culture is a testimony to the effects of losing our God. - B. Is Agnosticism Logical?
+An agnostic is one who does not know whether God exists or not. - 1.
+The weakness in agnosticism is that it is wrong to assume that an agnostic may speak with authority against God which he admits he knows very little about. - 2.
+Does education then make a person an agnostic?
+Not necessarily so, for there are many doctors, lawyers, philosophers and scientists who believe in God. - 3.
+Is agnosticism practical as one faces death?
+Approaching death makes the most ardent pursuer of pleasure set up and think.

+C. Whose God Do We Believe?
+Assuming a supreme being or force does exist, whose God or gods do we take?
 Sin has caused men to see God through colored glasses.
 The Christian religion does not teach that men cannot have false and erroneous beliefs about God.
 Once the question of God's existence is settled, then we ask ourselves where has this God revealed Himself?
 The true God has revealed Himself in Christ and in the Bible.